Blue Cheese Sourdough Bread is a simple sourdough boule loaded with fragrant blue cheese inside and out.

-This picture popped up in a text message from my brother recently.
+The picture of this blue cheese sourdough bread popped up in a text message from my brother recently.
 Unfortunately, he lives across the country so I couldn't just drop in to sneak a bite.
 Fortunately, he was kind enough to share the recipe.

 The best place to obtain sourdough starter is from someone that already has some.
 Trust me, people with sourdough starters love to share and will give you lots of tips and recipes to go along with the starter.